Skip to main content

 New nodes contain all applicable service updates, so you can manually replace the existing nodes that haven’t been updated to get the latest updates.

-Yes.
-A service update may be applicable to only Redis OSS, only Memcached, or both Redis OSS and Memcached.
+Yes, a service update may be applicable to only Valkey, Redis OSS, or Memcached or they can be applicable to all engine types.
 You can look for the “Engine” and “Engine Version” service update attributes to determine the scope of each update.

 Your cluster may be part of different service updates.
 Most of the updates do not require you to apply them separately.
 Applying one update to your cluster will mark the other updates as completed wherever applicable.
 You may need to apply multiple updates to the same cluster separately if the status does not change to “completed” automatically.